AERIA HVAC technician reviewing a residential HVAC system during an installation assessment

 2

-Approval and confirmation
+Scope and equipment confirmation

 3